SampleEnvironment/SECoP/protocol/issues/079 hints for readonly access.rst

 Discussion
 ==========

-Version (1) has the best compatibility behaviour.
-Version (4) is the most self explaining way to describe access, because its gives the access mode explicitly for each level seperately.
-(5) and (6) were added after the meeting 2023-01-17.
+Version (1) has better compatibility than 2..4.
+Version (4) is more self explaining way to describe access, because its gives the access mode explicitly for each level separately.
+On the meeting of 2023-01-17 it was decidied that a JSON object should be used as this is most self describing (version 5 and 6).
-Here the comaptibility is even better,
+Here the compatibility is even better, as a new client easily can just replace the given string by the corresponding JSON object.